shill1729/trader/README.md

 ``` r
 devtools::install_github("shill1729/trader")
 ```
-Note that all the trading-model functions depend on the package qfin.

 ## Setting up your API key in .Renviron
 Register with **[Alpha Vantage](https://www.alphavantage.co/support/#api-key)** to obtain a free API key or subscribe for a premium API key.
 Save these in your .Renviron file with